DrPaulBrewer/single-market-robot-simulator/README.md

 ##Installation

-To run as a nodejs command-line program, clone this repository:
+To run as a nodejs command-line program, clone this repository and run `npm install` from the cloned directory to install the dependencies:

      git clone https://github.com/DrPaulBrewer/single-market-robot-simulator
+     cd ./single-market-robot-simulator
+     npm install

-If, instead, you want to use it as a library in another program, use npm install:
+If, instead, you want to use it as a library in another program, simply use `npm i` as usual:

      npm i single-robot-market-simulator -S